leohuber/leohuber.github.io/_documents/100_feedback.md

 layout: document
 header: Feedback
 title: Feedback
-description: Theory and common approaches and for giving honest, correct and fair feedback
+description: Concepts and common approaches and for giving honest, correct and fair feedback
 ---

 # Feedback